rkritchat/decryptor-starter/README.md

 * spring-boot-autoconfigure
 * lombok

-this project use AOP for decrypt value from methoed that mark `@DecryptValue`
+This project use AOP for decrypt value from methoed that mark `@DecryptValue`

 Example